INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 ## Pilot development

-In this section, we decribe how the pilot services were developed, with a specific focus on
+In this section, we decribe how the pilot services were created, with a specific focus on the development of the data pipelines and on the client applications.

 ### Data pipelines

-Two different approaches were used for the implementation of the data pipelines: a classical ETL ([Extract, transform, load](https://en.wikipedia.org/wiki/Extract,_transform,_load) pattern for the GF pilot, and an approach based on ontological aggregation for SEP and S4Y.
+Two different approaches were used for the implementation of the data pipelines: a classical ETL ([Extract, transform, load](https://en.wikipedia.org/wiki/Extract,_transform,_load) pattern for the GF pilot, and an approach based on ontological integration for SEP and S4Y.

 #### ETL approach